DariaKern/IndividualAnimalRe-IDDatasets/README.md

 |[Bay Cetology](https://baycetology.org/)|Bigg’s killer whale photo-ID data|killer whale|-|

 <br/><br/>
+> [!TIP]
+> The [Wildlife Datasets Toolkit](https://github.com/WildlifeDatasets/wildlife-datasets) is an open-source toolkit for animal re-ID.
+It gathers publicly available animal re-ID datasets in one place in an effort to make them more easily accessible and to improve usability.
+> The [MegaDescriptor](https://huggingface.co/BVRA/MegaDescriptor-L-384) is a state-of-the-art model for animal re-ID and part of the Wildlife Datasets Toolkit.
+It was trained on several animal datasets and is species agnostic.

+<br/><br/>
 ### Further reading
 I'd like to highlight this publication from 2021 which gives a great overview of the entire topic [Perspectives on Individual Animal Identification from Biology and Computer Vision](https://doi.org/10.1093/icb/icab107)

-The [Wildlife Datasets Toolkit](https://github.com/WildlifeDatasets/wildlife-datasets) is an open-source toolkit for animal re-ID.
-It gathers publicly available animal re-ID datasets in one place in an effort to make them more easily accessible and to improve usability.

-The [MegaDescriptor](https://huggingface.co/BVRA/MegaDescriptor-L-384) is a state-of-the-art model for animal re-ID and .
-It was trained on several animal datasets and is species agnostic.

 <!--[AIDE: Annotation Interface for Data-driven Ecology](https://github.com/microsoft/aerial_wildlife_detection) is a free tool from Microsoft for manually annotating images & also for training and running machine learning models.
 Both coupled in an active learning loop